jeremylynch83/drjeremylynch/master.md

 A lumbar puncture, often known as a spinal tap, is a medical procedure where a needle is inserted into the lower portion of the spine (the lumbar region) to extract a sample of cerebrospinal fluid (CSF).
 This fluid envelops your brain and spinal cord, acting as a protective layer and facilitating a stable environment.

 In relation to diagnosing potential ruptured intracranial aneurysms, a lumbar puncture can be useful.
 This procedure is typically performed when doctors suspect an aneurysm as ruptured but other imaging tests, such as a CT scan, aren't conclusive.
 This could be because the bleed was minimal, or the blood has dispersed over time.
 During a lumbar puncture, the collected CSF is meticulously examined for the presence of blood or xanthochromia.
-The latter is a yellowish or pinkish discoloration that results from the breakdown of red blood cells in the CSF — both of these signs point towards a recent subarachnoid hemorrhage.
+The latter is a yellowish or pinkish discoloration that results from the breakdown of red blood cells in the CSF — both of these signs point towards a recent subarachnoid haemorrhage.

 #  Ruptured aneurysm treatment {Aneurysms}